johanns/Celox/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please email security@celox.app instead of creating a public issue.
+If you discover a security vulnerability, please email security@celox.me instead of creating a public issue.

 ### Security Best Practices